Fracking in the UK

-Despite this, proponents of UK fracking say that it could duplicate the US experience and lead to a cheap energy boom.
-Conservative Party ministers have been particularly enthusiastic, with David Cameron saying the government is ‘going all out’ for shale and Chancellor George Osborne making it a ‘personal priority’.
+Despite this, proponents of UK fracking said that it could duplicate the US experience and lead to a cheap energy boom.
+The Conservative Government led by David Cameron called for the UK to go ‘all out’ for shale, removing the final say over whether projects could go ahead from local councils.

 The Institute of Directors calculates that the UK shale industry could support 74,000 jobs, but this is not independently corroborated.

 Exploratory drilling in Lancashire, by Cuadrilla, was halted in 2011 after fracking caused two earth tremors.
 Surveys in Balcombe, Sussex were also carried out by Cuadrilla, opposed by local and environmental protesters, although plans to frack were dropped.